 But the experienced investor would likely wait, read the data, observe the market, and then make a decision based on their own findings.
 Simply jumping in because a stock is trending doesn’t make it a good idea.

-If you can’t fully grasp what certain penny stock news means, it may be best to sit out instead of taking a chance on something you don’t fully grasp.
+If you can’t fully grasp what certain penny stock news means, it may be best to sit out instead of taking a chance on something you don’t fully understand.
 Likewise, let’s say there are negative data right off the bat.
 But later on in the news, management cites new trial data from an ancillary test that is positive.

 Are Penny Stocks A Good Investment?

 At the end of the day, the answer to this question is up to you.
 You need to fully understand the risks involved in trading penny stocks and if you’re willing to take on those risks.
 Since these stocks can be so volatile, it isn’t a spectator’s sport.

 But you can do a few things to ease into it.
 One of those things is to start by paper trading penny stocks.
 This involves an investor using “fake money” to sell or buy penny stocks.
 Though you won’t make money if you trade correctly, you won’t lose money either if the stock drops.